 Independent Australian Cost Guides

-Updated February 2026
+Updated April 2026

-How much does a fencing cost in Sydney?
+How much does fencing cost in Sydney?

-Standard Colorbond fencing in Sydney costs $86–$138 per metre
+Most fencing in Sydney costs $86–$220/m

--0.7% Fencing costs in Sydney have eased this quarter, reflecting seasonal slowdown.
++3.7% Fencing costs in Sydney have risen this quarter, driven by strong construction activity and trade shortages.
 Q1 2026 vs Q4 2025

 Platypus mascot illustration — Fencing Cost Sydney 2026